 When the flight attendants returned to work on Monday, they were each sporting a pair of electric red hooters.
 They were so sunburned that wearing a bra was impossible.
 Half a dozen southern fried tatas boarded that Monday flight back to Atlanta and glowed beneath white pressed shirts as they paraded down the aisle.
 The good news is that although their boobs were on fire, they didn’t get fired.
 The moral is: Be Wild!
 Have Fun!
 Wear Sunscreen.

 My American male friends reacted to topless females on the beach in a rather surprising way.
-First they would politely enquire about the topic prior to their visit, “Do women really go topless on the beach?"
+First they would politely enquire about the topic prior to their visit, “Do women really go topless on the beach?”
 I replied yes.
-I didn't have the heart to explain that it is quite often an experience closer to National Geographic than Penthouse.
-I am so glad that I didn't and here is why: When at the beach with my American male visitors, they just saw boobs (indiscriminately).
+I didn’t have the heart to explain that it is quite often an experience closer to National Geographic than Penthouse.
+I am so glad that I didn’t and here is why: When at the beach with my American male visitors, they just saw boobs (indiscriminately).
 They were happy.
 Yes, the men first noticed the Elle MacPherson look alike frolicking in the water or the young mother that looked like Marion Cotillard.
-What shocked me was that when faced by two 80 year old topless women playing cards, my brother just said, "Right on!"
-The Rubinesque sixty something ladies with martinis and cigarettes sitting behind us garnered the comment, “Respect!”
-Based on my small sample of around 15 men, dudes can appreciate a pair regardless of age, size, or any other factor you can think of which further reiterates my first point: Boobs are interesting.
+What shocked me was that when faced by two 80 year old topless women playing cards, my brother just said, “Right on!”
+The Rubenesque sixty something ladies with martinis and cigarettes sitting behind us garnered the comment, “Respect!”
+Based on my small sample of around 15 men, dudes can appreciate a pair regardless of age, size, or any other factor.

 Topless beach going wasn’t really my thing.
 In the 2 years I lived in France, I never freed the twins at the beach.
 I am a strong believer in selective viewing and congratulations to all who have ever been selected.
 I was never comfortable flaunting the girls.
 It’s just too wide a net to cast.

 In spite of my selective viewing policy, I started having second thoughts about not trying this Riviera cliché.
-Plus, missing out on anything fun is against my religion and skinny dipping runs in my family.
+My time on the Cote d’ Azur was coming to an end and missing out on anything fun is against my religion.
 A ceremonial departure flash on the Med wouldn’t be totally out of character.

 As I put together a plan for my big day, it made me think of something Cindy Crawford told me.
 Yes, I said Cindy Crawford.
 When I was in college, I had the chance to meet Cindy Crawford at Lenox Mall in Atlanta.
-Super models were huge in the 90s and she was my favorite.
 When it was my turn to speak with her, I only asked one question, “Why did you pose for Playboy?”
-She didn't hesitate.
+She didn’t hesitate.
 She told me that she did it so she could show it to her grandchildren and remind herself of this time in her life when she is 90.
 That little nugget of wisdom somehow made perfect sense to me.

 I wanted to go topless at the beach and I wanted a picture of it.
 I will show it to my grandchildren and have it made into a poster for my room at the old folks home when I’m 90.
 I didn’t think I was Cindy Crawford, but I did know that whatever I looked like at 27 years old was probably going to be the closest I would ever get.

 If you had to pick a place to go topless, the Cote d’ Azur is it.
-In addition to the glam factor, it is a stigma free zone where no one will care.
+In addition to the glam factor, no one cares.
 France has a totally different boob culture to be sure.
 French women’s ability to rock it with their tops off with such nonchalance is impressive.
 French men seemed to be pretty unfazed by the whole thing as well.
 Try to picture an American beach with topless women.
 Bedlam would surely ensue.
 This wasn’t the case in France.
 Just like in almost every other arena, the French seem to have a more sophisticated pallet on the subject.